preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Hide block when no data**: Select this option if the block should be hidden when there's nothing to display.
 + **Hide if read**: Select this option to hide all pages the logged in user has visited.
 This affects all pages, including news.
 + **Highlight non-read**: This option makes sure non-read pages are highlighted.
 Default=selected.
 Deselect if you don't want that.
-+ **Image**: Select the property that contains the image for the item(s) to display.
-+ **Image Ratio**: Select ratio for the image; Landscape, Square or Wide.
 + **Image x and y**: Select the image format here.
 Available for "Single Item" only.
 + **Iclude time**:  Available for Calendar rollup.
 (A description will be added later).
-+ **Max Display Limit**: To limit the number of items being displayed, add a fixed number here.
-Note that if combined with "No paging", the number of items you enter here are the only items users can access from the list.
-Also note that if you change this value, the "Query Item Limit" is also changed, see above.
 + **Link label**: Add the text to be shown for the link here.
 Available only if "Show link" is selected.
 + **Link url**: Add the url to open when a user clicks the link.
 Available only if "Show link" is selected.
 + **Loop**: Available for Dynamic Roller.
 Normally a roller stops when the last post is reached (and can restart after a short while).
 When this option is selected, there is no "end" and the roller just keeps rolling.
 Important note: When Loop is selected the arrows users can use to roll "manually" are not shown.